feelyourprotocol/ethereumjs-monorepo/eip-8141-docs/spec-feedback/clarity-and-completeness.md

 The new receipt format `[cumulative_gas_used, payer, [frame_receipt, ...]]` differs from the standard receipt format.
 How does this interact with existing tooling (block explorers, indexers, RPC methods like `eth_getTransactionReceipt`)?
 Should there be guidance on JSON-RPC representation?

+### accessList Assumption in Existing Client Code

+**Type: Suggestion** — *Added March 17, 2026 after EVM/VM vertical integration*

+Existing Ethereum client code universally assumes that all EIP-2718 typed transactions have an `accessList` field (since EIP-2930 was the first typed transaction).
+The EIP-8141 Frame Transaction is the first typed transaction to NOT have an access list.
+In EthereumJS, this caused a runtime error deep in `runTx()` where the access list is iterated for pre-warming.

+**Observation for spec authors:** Worth explicitly calling out in the "Backwards Compatibility" section that Frame TX does not include `accessList`, and that client code which assumes all typed transactions have one will need guards.
+This is a broader pattern: many client implementations have implicit assumptions about the "typed transaction shape" that go beyond the formal `TransactionInterface`.

+### Default Code as Non-EVM Execution

+**Type: Suggestion** — *Added March 17, 2026 after implementing default code*

+The default code for EOAs (VERIFY and SENDER modes) is described in the spec as pseudocode.
+In practice, implementing this as EVM bytecode would be very complex (VERIFY needs ecrecover, SENDER needs RLP decoding).
+We implemented it as native TypeScript code that directly manipulates state, bypassing the EVM interpreter entirely.

+**Observation:** This means default code execution has different observability characteristics than contract code — no EVM trace, no step events, no gas metering at the opcode level.
+The spec might benefit from acknowledging that default code is expected to be implemented natively rather than as EVM bytecode, and noting the implications for debugging and tracing tools.

+### Dual APPROVE Implementation Requirement

+**Type: Gap** — *Added March 17, 2026 after implementing APPROVE in both EVM and VM*

+APPROVE must exist in two forms: as an EVM opcode (for smart account contracts) and as a native function (for default code).
+Both must produce identical state effects.
+The spec only describes APPROVE once, in the opcode section.
+Implementers need to maintain two synchronized implementations with identical semantics — any drift between them would be a consensus bug.

+**Suggestion:** Add a note that default code implementations must replicate APPROVE semantics exactly, or provide a clearer separation between "APPROVE as opcode" and "APPROVE as abstract operation."

 ## Opcodes

 ### TXPARAM Parameter Numbering